iiegor/youtube-isomorphic/README.md

 # youtube-isomorphic

-A YouTube clone using react, webpack and flux on a node express server.
+A YouTube remake using react, webpack and flux on a node express server.

 ## Site